About Norfolk Public Art

 - Document, preserve, restore and/or repair all public artwork acquired through this process or formally adopted by the Commission.

-Norfolk Public Arts Commission
+Norfolk Arts Commission

-The Norfolk Public Arts Commission will provide guidance and oversight for public art projects in the city and will develop the program policies, procedures and regulations necessary to carry out the program.
-At least one member of the Commission will serve on each project planning committee in order to serve as a liaison between the community, the Public Arts Commission and the city.
+The Norfolk Arts Commission will provide guidance and oversight for public art projects in the city and will develop the program policies, procedures and regulations necessary to carry out the program.
+At least one member of the Commission will serve on each project planning committee in order to serve as a liaison between the community, the Norfolk Arts Commission and the city.
 The Commission will review and make recommendations concerning all aspects of public art, including policy, projects, acquisition, siting, maintenance, adoption, deaccession, education and outreach.

-The funds most associated with the Norfolk Public Arts Program are those referred to as the One Percent for Art funds.
+The funds most associated with the Norfolk Arts Program are those referred to as the One Percent for Art funds.
 This refers to one percent of the cost for construction projects approved in the annual capital improvement budget for over $500,000.
 These funds will be deposited in the Public Art account and will be expended for art projects.
 Any unexpended funds shall be carried over automatically.
 A portion of funds may also be expended for the administration costs, education, outreach, repairs, maintenance or conservation costs of the program.

 Participating funds for public art projects may be identified or solicited from other public sector agencies, foundations and granting bodies, businesses, organizations or individuals, and deposited and expended through the Public Art account.